Stocks fall broadly on Wall Street, led by tech, banks

 AP Business Writers

-Stocks fell broadly and bond yields surged on Wall Street in afternoon trading Tuesday amid renewed jitters that the Federal Reserve will lift interest rates to tackle rising inflation.
+Stocks are on track to hit a new low for the year while bond yields surged on Wall Street Tuesday amid renewed jitters that the Federal Reserve will lift interest rates to tackle rising inflation.

-Treasury yields have been climbing this month as expectations build that the Fed will raise rates more quickly.
-The yield on the 10-year Treasury hit 1.86% Tuesday, the highest since January 2020.
+Heightened expectations of a rate hike from the Fed have kept Treasury yields rising.
+The 10-year Treasury hit 1.86% Tuesday, the highest since January 2020.
 It was at 1.77% late Friday.

-The major indexes have racked up losses in January as investors grow more cautious amid rising inflation and the virus pandemic’s latest surge.
+The Fed has hastened its plan to trim bond purchases and is considering raising interest rates earlier and more often than Wall Street had expected as it moves to curtail inflation, which jumped last month at its fastest pace in nearly 40 years.
+At the same time, the job market has bounced back from last year’s brief but intense coronavirus recession, leaving the unemployment rate last month at a pandemic low 3.9%, giving the central bank more leeway to rein in the unprecedented support it’s been providing the economy since the pandemic struck.

 While higher rates could help stem the high inflation sweeping the world, they would also mark an end to the conditions that have put financial markets in “easy mode” for many investors since early 2020.